-It’s okay to drink coffee or other drinks with caffeine while you’re pregnant, but you shouldn’t have more than one or two cups per day.
-You may also use artificial sweeteners, such as aspartame and sucralose, as long as they’re consumed in moderation.
+It’s okay to drink coffee or other drinks with caffeine while you’re pregnant, but try to limit your consumption to one or two cups per day.

-- eating nine or more servings of whole grains per day
+- 3 or more servings of whole grains per day

-- eating seven or more servings of fruits and vegetables per day
+- 4 or 5 servings of fruits and vegetables per day

 - eating foods with essential fats

 - limiting your intake of high-fat, high-sugar, and high-sodium foods

 Your doctor can help you create a more specific meal plan based on your age and weight before pregnancy.

 Many pregnant women experience cravings for at least one type of food or aversions to particular foods.
 It’s unclear why women develop food cravings or aversions during pregnancy, but doctors and researchers believe hormones may play a role.

 Pregnant women often crave:

 It’s okay to give in to these cravings sometimes, especially if you crave foods that are a part of a healthy diet.